pos THE BINAURAL STETHOSCOPE

 A unique modification of the Cammann bell was Ware's model.
 This model was a practical adaption of the bell in which a smaller bell could be screwed into the larger bell such that the larger bell never had to be removed.
 The smaller bell was utilized for a more precise localization of sound during auscultation, most especially during auscultation of the heart.

-Dr. Osler's stethoscope Sir William
+Dr. Osler's stethoscope Sir William Osler Ware's bell

-(Photos courtesy Alex Peck)
+(photos courtesy of Alex Peck)

 There was still a desire to improve the sound conduction through the tubes.
 Around 1882, Bartlett designed a stethoscope that used metal ear-tubes with silk covered rubber tubes leading to a wooden chest piece.
 This model was also called "Bartlett's Laennec" stethoscope and was an ingenious design.
 Truax describes Bartlett's Laennec model as "The Laennec stethoscope, devised by Bartlett, belongs to the heavier class of stethoscopes, the instrument throughout being stronger that those of the ordinary Cammann pattern... a heavy spring, somewhat similar to the pattern of Knight."